 It is the idea that really steals the show, however, by bringing to the screen a really innovative concept by writer Marc Hyman whose own creative juices must have been flowing feverishly as he applied life from without to life from within, and by the dazzling colors and imagery representing Frank’s internal body organs and functioning.
 In a way, audiences have seen it all before in precursors like FANTASTIC VOYAGE and a hundred other cop movies, but Hyman, together with animators Piet Kroon and Tom Sito, cleverly borrows a little bit from each to come up with OSMOSIS JONES.

+In OSMOSIS JONES, Bill Murray plays Frank, an overweight, slobbish single parent working as a zoo keeper while taking care of his little preteen daughter.
+Frank gets infected by a deadly virus.
+Inside Frank’s body, Osmosis Jones, an animated white blood cell voiced by comedian Chris Rock, tries to stop the virus, with help from a pompous 12 hour cold tablet, voiced by David Hyde Pierce of TV’s FRASIER.
+Frank’s eating habits hinder their efforts, as does the pompous mayor inside Frank’s brain, who’s voiced by William Shatner of STAR TREK and T.J.
+HOOKER.
 The animated world in OSMOSIS JONES is not as disgusting as one might expect.
 The animated sequences, in fact, are actually well-produced and often entertaining.
 The poorly-directed, live action sequences, however, contain scenes of strong gross-out humor.
 These scenes are directed by the juvenile-minded Peter and Bobby Farrelly, who did the R-rated THERE’S SOMETHING ABOUT MARY.
 Thus, despite a clever idea and some colorful animation, families should steer clear of OSMOSIS JONES, which deserves an extreme caution, especially when compared to something like SHREK, which also had some body humor, though not on the same level as this